Simon Soloveychik: Brief biography

 Simon Soloveychik was born in a Jewish family.
-His father, Lev I. Soloveychik, was editor, writer and administrator at the Krasnaya Zvezda ("Red Star") newspaper, and later managed the Moscow-based Voienizdat publishing house.
-After graduating from the Philology Department of Moscow State University in 1953 Simon worked as a boys and girls scouts leader, a secondary school teacher, and a correspondent of Pioneer magazine.
+His father, Lev Isomerovich Soloveychik, was editor, writer and administrator at the Krasnaya Zvezda ("Red Star") newspaper, and later managed the Moscow-based Voienizdat publishing house.
+After graduating from the Philology Department of Moscow State University in 1953 Simon worked as a Boy and Girl Scouts leader, a secondary school teacher, and a correspondent of Pioneer magazine.

 In 1960 he worked for the newspaper Komsomolskaya Pravda, where he launched a wide theme named "Aly parus" (Scarlet Sail), where he published articles on humanism and morality.

 In mid-1980 he initiated a new scientific-practical pedagogical movement – pedagogy of cooperation.
 From that perspective upbringing of a child was considered not as an influence upon a child but as a dialog between educator and a student.
 He also regularly published pedagogical articles in the Novoe vremya (New Time) magazine.

 In 1992 Soloveychik founded and lead the newspaper Pervoe sentyabrya (First of September), which promoted humanistic pedagogical ideas.

-In 1994 Simon Soloveychik wrote the manifest "Chelovek Svobodny" ("Free Man"), in which he briefly and clearly wrote the basic philosophical ideas of upbringing of a free man, and he gave definitions of such concepts as internal freedom and conscience, explained what a free child is, what a free school is, and what the way to raising free men is.
+In 1994 Soloveychik wrote the manifest "Chelovek Svobodny" ("Free Man"), in which he briefly and clearly wrote the basic philosophical ideas of upbringing of a free man, and he gave definitions of such concepts as internal freedom and conscience, explained what a free child is, what a free school is, and what the way to raising free men is.